 |Cost: $8.50/student (grades K-12); $14/adult (ages 13 and up if not a student)|

 |Registration: Reservations are required two weeks in advance.
 Call 888-443-6551 or 540-743-6551 and choose option #4.|

 Take education underground as your kids explore and learn about the geology, chemistry, and history behind the wonder of Luray Caverns.
 Students and families from every state are invited to attend and take advantage of this special offer.

-Description: Discover Eastern America’s largest and most popular caverns.
+Discover Eastern America’s largest and most popular caverns at on of Virginia’s most popular homeschool field trip locations.
 Luray Caverns, a U.S. Natural Landmark, is noted for the profuse variety of formations and unsurpassed natural color.
 From well-lighted, paved walkways explore cathedral-sized rooms with ceilings 10 stories high, filled with towering stone columns and crystal-clear pools.

 Hear the haunting sounds of the “Great Stalacpipe Organ,” the world’s largest musical instrument.
-This most unique one-of-a-kind instrument uses stalactites covering 3 ½ acres of surrounding caverns to produce tones of symphonic quality when electronically tapped by rubber-tipped mallets.
+This unique, one-of-a-kind instrument uses stalactites covering 3 ½ acres of surrounding caverns to produce tones of symphonic quality when electronically tapped by rubber-tipped mallets.

 Additional Information: Reservations are required.
 Picnic areas and fast-food restaurant are available on-site.
 Virginia SOL’s for science and Earth science are available upon request.
 Visit www.luraycaverns.com for more information